qtumproject/documents/en/unitarepo/README.md

 [Get it from the AUR](https://aur.archlinux.org/packages/qtum-core/)

-More distributions will be added in the future, this document will be updated to reflect those changes.

 ### Tutorial focus

-This tutorial assumes you have a basic knowledge of linux and terminal usage, the entire process uses the linux terminal.
+This tutorial assumes you have a basic knowledge of Linux and terminal usage, the entire process uses the Linux terminal.

 ## Installing on Ubuntu

 ### Obtaining signing key

-First, we need to obtain the Qtum signing key from the ubuntu keyserver, here's how:
+First, we need to obtain the Unita signing key from the ubuntu keyserver, here's how:

 `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys  BF5B197D`

-This will download and add the Qtum signing key to your linux install.
+This will download and add the Unita signing key to your Linux install.